 May 1, 2020, is the earliest that sportsbooks can begin accepting wagers since the Colorado Division of Gaming will need time to craft rules and regulations as well as to conduct background checks and service testing for the operators that apply for a license.

-Here’s an extra little tidbit: January 11, 2020, is the 33rd anniversary of “The Drive,” and 33 happens to be the number of casinos in the state that is eligible to offer sports betting.
+Here’s an extra little tidbit: January 11, 2020, is the 33rd anniversary of “The Drive,” and 33 happens to be the number of casinos in the state that are eligible to offer sports betting.

 Anyone age 21 and up will be allowed to wager on the traditional bet types for both professional and collegiate sports.
 Betting on high school sports and esports, as well as prop bets for college sporting events, is prohibited.
 Everything else is eligible to receive action from the public.